 Quadrat counts

-A basic yet descriptively useful visualization of point density is to create a grid (often called quadrats) of your study area and count the number of crimes in each grid cell.
+A basic yet descriptively useful visualization of point density is to create a grid (often called quadrats) of your study area and count the number of tornadoes in each grid cell.
 To compute quadrat counts (as on p.127-130 in OSU), use spatstat’s quadratcount() function.
-The following code chunk divides the city boundary into a grid of 3 rows and 6 columns and tallies the number of points falling in each quadrat.
+The following code chunk divides the state boundary into a grid of 3 rows and 6 columns and tallies the number of points falling in each quadrat.

-qcounts1 <- quadratcount(crime.ppp, nx= 6, ny=3)
+qcounts1 <- quadratcount(tornado.ppp, nx= 6, ny=3)

 The object qcounts1 stores the number of points inside each quadrat.
 You can plot the quadrats along with the counts as follows:

-plot(crime.ppp, pch=20, cols="grey70", main=NULL)
+plot(tornado.ppp, pch=20, cols="grey70", main=NULL)

 plot(qcounts1, add=TRUE)

-Wow, 582 crimes in that one bottom cell.
-That place must be really dangerous.
 Three-by-six might be too small.
 Let’s instead make a 15 by 30 grid.

-qcounts2 <- quadratcount(crime.ppp, nx= 30, ny=15)
+qcounts2 <- quadratcount(tornado.ppp, nx= 30, ny=15)

 then plot

-plot(crime.ppp, pch=20, cols="grey70", main=NULL) # Plot points
+plot(tornado.ppp, pch=20, cols="grey70", main=NULL) # Plot points

 plot(qcounts2, add=TRUE) # Add quadrat grid.